ok-robot/ok-robot/README.md

 cd ../
 ```

 Run `/Navigation/path_planning.py` file.
-If run succesfully, you see a prompt asking to enter A
+If run succesfully, you should see a prompt asking to enter A. Enter a object name and you should see a 2d map of the scene with the object localised with a green dot in `Navigation/test/{object_name}` folder.
 ```
 python path_planning.py debug=True
 cd ../
 ```

 Then verify whether the grasping module is running properly.
 It should ask prompts for task [pick/place] and object of interest.
 You can view in scene image in /anygrasp/src/example_data/peiqi_test_rgb21.png.
 Choose a object in the scene and you see visualizations showing a grasp around the object and green disk showing the area it want to place.
+[If you facing any memory issues try reducing the sampling rate to 0.2 in `anygrasp/src/demo.py`]
 ```
 cd anygrasp/src
 python demo.py --checkpoint_path checkpoints/checkpoint_detection.tar --debug